Sanremo

 Built in 1904, the beautiful Art Nouveau building is free to enter for all visitors with attractions including exhibitions and other events.
 Its biggest attraction however is of course its gaming tables for which you're expected to dress accordingly (somewhere between James Bond and smart casual).

-The Casino is situated on Corso Imperatrice which was named after Maria Alexandrovna, a frequent visitor to Sanremo and wife of Czar Alexander at a time when the Russian aristocracy (along with the English), frequented the city in great numbers.
 Another nod to the Russian presence in Sanremo is just a short walk from the Casino; the Russian Orthodox Church with its onion-shaped domes nestled among some of Sanremo's fin de siècle hotels.
 The period from the 1880's to the turn of the century saw Sanremo's heyday and it is from this era that most of its best buildings belong.

 Take a stroll east from the Casino on Corso Imperatrice and you eventually reach the city's thriving shopping hub on Corso Matteotti.
 It is within this part of town that you'll find the Ariston Theatre and the Palazzo Borea d'Olmo just a few doors down.
 The impressive 15th century Palazzo houses the Museo Civico with its variety of exhibits including archaeological artefacts and frescoes adorning the walls.